Quick Links Menu.

 Class Notes:

-LST 53 was decommissioned 22 January 1946 and transferred to the Commander Naval Forces Far East (COMNAVFE) Shipping Control Authority for Japan (SCAJAP) as an operational American-owned cargo ship with a Japanese crew and the designation Q021.
+USS LST 53 was placed in full commission on 21 December 1943.
+After serving in the European theater she arrived in the Pacific in time for the Okinawa operation in June 1945.
+She was decommissioned on 22 January 1946 and transferred to the Commander Naval Forces Far East (COMNAVFE) Shipping Control Authority for Japan (SCAJAP) as an operational American-owned cargo ship with a Japanese crew and the designation Q021.
 By early 1951 she had became a port facilities management vessel (billeting, mess, and communications) at Pusan (Busan), South Korea.
 No longer self propelled, she was reclassified APL 59 on 15 Sep 1954.
+She was stricken and transferred to South Korea on 11 May 1955.

 Ship Notes: